sixswordstudio/Education/College/0 - January 2025 - Classes/Sociology/Week 2 - Slide Notes-AmyPark.md

 What are the similarities and differences?
 Describe why you think so -- Chat with the prof on Teams, connect with a peer, or post on the Lesson Lounge discussion board.

 _Amy: I think that the first link is more credible because it is peer reviewed.
 The second source is not, so that is a difference.
 However, they are similar in that they both reference reliable data sources (NASA for the second source, and peer-reviewed papers for the first source).
 We should also look at the note at the bottom of the first source, where they acknowledge that they have received financing from three institutions.
-It is good to disclose the funding sources so that the readers can search for bias.
-The second source does not disclose this or have any "about us" section on the website, further devaluing the source for academic use._
+It is good to disclose the funding sources so that the readers can search for bias towards their financiers interests.
+The second source does not disclose this kind of information, and doesn't have an "about us" section on their website, which further devalues its credibility as a source for academic use._